Born October 2, 2010

 Ryan was given to us by the Dept. of Social Welfare on December 12, 2019.

-Multiple disabilities has left him completely dependent for his day to day care.
+Multiple disabilities have left him completely dependent for his day to day care.
 He doesn't speak, but in his own way, loves to sing, especially, "If you're happy and you know it clap your hands..."
 It is important to him that everyone within earshot, join in.
 Obeng has adopted him as his best buddie, and they room together, with Obeng absolutely entertained by the singing...even into the late hours of the night...

 Born May 31, 2014